 Low light misperception

 The various visual impairments brought about by low light conditions inevitably increase the possibility of misperception.
 Such misperception, as in the daylight version, can be affected by psychological suggestion.
-So holding a dark vigil in an allegedly haunted building is almost bound to produce spurious reports of paranormal phenomena.

 In particular, the night blind spot means that objects seen straight ahead look fuzzy compared with those seen at a slight angle (say 15 - 20 degrees off centre).
 In daylight, we see objects straight ahead best so there is a tendency to do the same at night.
 It means, however, that objects may easily be misperceived by staring directly towards them.
 This fact alone may account for many reports of ghosts in low light conditions.
 Incidentally, this is NOT the same as the anatomical blind spot which does not normally affect vision in daylight or at night.